JvanKatwijk/qt-dab/README.md

 If `try_epg` is configured then EPG (which stands for Electronic Program Guide) data will be written to xml files.
 Please select the service carrying EPG data.

 If `try_tii` is configured an attempt will be made to decode the Transmitter Identification Information (TII).
-Note: Many ensembles do not carry this information.
+Note: Not many ensembles carry this information.

 ------------------------------------------------------------------